-Have you ever wondered what the difference between bran, husk and ear is?
-Which parts of the grain are actually meant here?
+Have you ever wondered what the difference is between bran, husk and ear?
+What parts of the grain are we actually talking about here?

-Let us now go from the big to the small and start with the ear.
-This is a type of inflorescence in which the individual flowers of a plant sit on a stretched main axis.
-If we imagine a rye, for example, the appearance is exactly that of an ear or spikelet.
-In cereals, the individual flowers are not directly on the main axis.
-What is meant by spikelets is when the flowers are arranged behind bracts on the main axis.
-These bracts are called husks, which already leads us to the next term explanation.
+Now let’s go from the big to the small and start with the ear.
+This is an inflorescence type in which the individual flowers of a plant are located on an elongated main axis.
+If you imagine a rye, for example, the appearance is exactly that of an ear or spikelet.
+This is because in cereals, the individual flowers do not sit directly on the main axis.
+What is meant by spikelet is when the flowers are arranged behind bracts on the main axis.
+These cover sheets are called teguments, which already leads us to the next clarification of terms.

-The bracts of the flowers are thus called husks.
-In cereals, several husks are present in the spikelet.
+Thus, the glumes are the bracts of the flowers.
+In cereals, several glumes are present in the spikelet, such as the glume, the glume or the bracts.
 They serve to protect the flower.
-When threshing in the field, the husks are removed from the grain when it is going to be processed into grain products.
+When threshing in the field, the husks are removed from the grain if it is to be further processed into grain products.

-For the sake of completeness, it must be said that not every type of grain has a spike-like arrangement.
-In oats and rice, for example, the flowers are arranged in the form of panicles.
+For the sake of completeness, it must be said that not every cereal variety has a spike-like arrangement.
+For example, in the case of oats and rice, the flowers can be seen in the form of panicles.

-Let us now turn to bran.
-As these are mostly also external parts of the grain, they should not be confused with the husk.
-If grain is processed into white flour, the remaining residues form the bran: seed and fruit husks, the aleurone layer and the germ.
-All these components of the grain are particularly rich in nutrients and fibre.
-However, since far too many white flour products are produced nowadays, these important grain components do not end up on people’s plates but are used as animal feed.
+Now let’s move on to the bran.
+Since these are also largely external parts of the grain, they should not be confused with the husk.
+When cereals are processed into white flour, the residues that remain form the bran: seed and fruit coatings, the aleurone layer, and the germ.
+All these components of the cereal are particularly rich in nutrients and fiber.
+However, since far too many white flour products are produced nowadays, these so valuable grain fractions do not end up on people’s plates, but serve as animal feed.

-When the grain is processed into wholemeal flour, the bran is also included and ground.
-This is why it is so rich in nutrients and fibre and can have beneficial effects on health.
-With a Salzburg grain mill, whole grains can be ground very easily.
-The result: fresh wholemeal flour rich in nutrients and fibre.
+When the grain is processed into wholemeal flour, the bran is also milled.
+This is why it is so rich in nutrients and fiber and can bring beneficial health effects.
+With a

-If you want to know more about the atonomy of a whole grain HERE is a blogpost for you!
+And if you still want to know how a grain is structured, we have a HERE a contribution for you!